 Are we able to update our videos after the Stage 4 deadline?

 All mandatory pre-recorded videos for online tutorials (and optional ones for in-person tutorials) must be uploaded by the Stage 4 deadline.
 As time and resources allow, we may be able to update video files beyond this deadline, but such updates are not guaranteed.

 Can we do an entirely live/real-time online tutorial?

 We appreciate that technically and logistically it may be possible to deliver an online tutorial completely in real-time via zoom.
-SC21 has decided that except as an unavoidable fallback, e.g., due to last minute travel plan changes, online tutorials will require pre-recorded videos for lecture and presentation components.
+However, on occasion individual presenter network connectivity can lead to prohibitively disruptive attendee experiences.
+Therefore, SC21 has decided that except as an unavoidable fallback, e.g., due to last minute travel plan changes, online tutorials must have pre-recorded videos for lecture and presentation components.